Rectangular diagrams of surfaces: distinguishing Legendrian knots: Commutation theorems

 All $+$-safe-to-bring-forward moves (see Definition~\ref{safe-def}) preserve $+$-flexibility by design.
 So, if~$M_0\xmapsto{\eta_1}M_1$ is a type~I elementary move, jump move, type~II extension, slide, or elementary bypass removal move, $M_1$ is flexible and we are done.

-Elementary bypass addition moves (of either type) are not always $+$-safe-to move-forward, but they preserve $+$-flexibility due to the fact that they replace a boundary circuit by two mutually adjacent boundary circuits one of which is $+$-negligible.
+Elementary bypass additions (of either type) are not always $+$-safe-to-bring-forward, but they preserve $+$-flexibility due to the fact that they replace a boundary circuit by two mutually adjacent boundary circuits one of which is $+$-negligible.
 So, the only `dangerous' moves in the present context are type~II elimination moves.

 Suppose that~$M_0\xmapsto{\eta_1}M_1$ is a type~II elimination move.
 Let~$c_0\in\partial M_0$ be the modified boundary circuit of~$M_0$, and let~$c_1$ be the corresponding circuit of~$M_1$.

 If~$c_0$ is inessential, then~$c_1$ is inessential, too.
 Since no component of~$M_1$ is spherical, this implies that~$\tb_+(c_1)<0$.
 Indeed, otherwise one would be able produce an overtwisted disc from a patching disc for~$\widehat c_1$, which is impossible according to Bennequin's result~\cite{ben}.